cozy/cozy-stack/README.md

 This repository contains the new version of Cozy Cloud which aims to be simpler for hosting thousands of instances.
 It should also bring for the self-hosted the possibility to host several instances on the same server, and improve many things, starting with security and reliability.

 Feel free to [open an issue](https://github.com/cozy/cozy-stack/issues/new) for questions and suggestions.

+## Installing a `cozy-stack`

-## Dependencies
+### Dependencies

 * A SMTP server
 * CouchDB 2.0.0

 To install CouchDB 2.0.0 through Docker, take a look at our [Docker specific documentation](docs/docker.md).

-## Installing a `cozy-stack`

 ### Download an official release